cse110-sp24-group5/cse110-sp24-group5/admin/meetings/05012024-teamleads-and-ta.md

       - potential features that may be useful to a user
       - user personas
       - journey maps
-      - potential competitors (and the design they follow for their applications)
+      - products in the same domain (and the design they follow for their applications and features they offer)
+      - components we should have on the website
+      - what do we want the end result to be - website, web app, something else?
 ---
 ### Feedback from TA